 …handsome hardcover volumes with sewn bindings and ribbon markers, printed on a premium acid-free lightweight opaque paper that exceeds the requirements for permanence set by the American National Standards Institute….

-…of the First American edition in a price-clipped jacket that has toned faintly along the edges.
-There is a gift inscription in ink on the front free endpaper.
-Else fine….
+…good copy of the First American edition, in a price-clipped, light shelfworn dust jacket now in protective mylar.
+There is a gift inscription on the front free endpaper, else fine….